pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/freezes/freeze_exception_process.rst

 Freeze Exceptions
 =================

-There may exist some exceptions at some points of the Pardus Releases.
-These exceptions are controlled by release group based on the information gived by the developer who proposes the exception.
+There may exist some exceptions at some points of Pardus Releases.
+These exceptions are controlled by release group, based on the information gived by the developer who proposes the exception.

 Exception Process
 -----------------

-Each freeze exception should have a bug report for the relevant package (if the package does not exist yet, file a bug about the exception).
+Each freeze exception should have a bug report for the relevant package (If it is a new package exception, and has not been reported yet, file a `new package request`_ bug).

-All exception bugs should be marked as **EXCEPTION** and cc'ed to release group mail list.
+All exception bugs should be marked with **EXCEPTION** keyword and cc'ed to release group mail list.

 All freeze exception bugs must include the following information, in order to provide enough information to decrease the risk of regressions against the benefit of the changes: